Skip to main content

 Content Pre-Rendering (SSR, ISR, SSG)

-It may seem odd, but despite Next.js handling everything by default, it's still possible to break things in a way that the app behaves like a typical React application — or worse.
+Technical SEO issues can be found anywhere.
+Despite Next.js handling everything by default, it's still possible to break things in a way that the app behaves like a typical React application.

 Pre-rendering mechanisms can be easily broken if there's a direct dependency on the client's browser, especially the window object.
 Developers often use correct data loading methods but forget that data must be rendered on the server, or else, the client receives empty markup, which Google's bots do not appreciate due to the lack of page information.